sgneha/letsConnect/Process followed.md

 • Users => In order to interact with our db we need to create model for each of our resources. create models folder-> file with upper case convention.
-•putting avatar in model schema of user so that when user is created avatar is available right away.Becuase making profile is later stage. gravatar attaches picture with your email.
+•putting avatar in model schema of user so that when user is created avatar is available right away.Because making profile is later stage. gravatar attaches picture with your email.
 All other things will be in profile.

 • Route that will register users and setup express validator for clean response